The branded shopping bag has become an essential marketing and branding tool for many retailers, but how did this idea first gain momentum?

 SOS or self-opening-sack by Charles Stilwell

-In 1912 a proper shopping bag with handles was invented by Walter Deubner.
-Deubner was a grocer and wanted to supply shoppers with a bag that could allow them to carry more goods, so that they could buy more at his store.
+In 1912 a proper shopping bag with handles was invented by Walter Deubener.
+Deubener was a grocer and wanted to supply shoppers with a bag that could allow them to carry more goods, so that they could buy more at his store.
 He created a paper bag with handles and a cord running through it for strength that could hold up to 75lbs of groceries.
-He sold this bag for 5 cents, and in 1915 he patented his bag and was selling over a million shopping bags per year.
+He sold this bag for 5 cents, and by 1915 he had patented his bag design and was selling over a million shopping bags per year.

 Branded Shopping Bags